-This information is the responsibility to of the insurance company to tell you.
+This information is the responsibility of the insurance company to tell you.
 It is not the job of the dentist to teach patients about their individual policies.
 But the insurance companies do not explain this because it is not in their economic interest.
 It is misrepresented to the employers and to the patients.
 It is not insurance and it provides minimal benefit.
-If you do not pay for the coverage be happy with the help that it affords but please do not think that dental insurance is going to take care all your dental costs.
+If you do not pay for the coverage, be happy with the help that it affords.
+But please do not think that dental insurance is going to take care all your dental costs. —Dr. Arnold K. Chernoff

 Please also see our blog that examines more insurance considerations: